-It's a pity caladium are rarely thought of as houseplants.
-These plants are almost unparalleled for their foliage.
+Caladiums have almost unparalleled foliage and they can make showy houseplants.
 They have large, arrow-shaped and paper-thin leaves that come in a striking array of colors and patterns.
-A mass of caladium is an explosion of whites, greens, reds and pinks ... mottled, veined and striped.
+A mass of caladium is an explosion of whites, greens, reds, and pinks that are mottled, veined, and striped.
+They can easily give you the visual impact of flowers while only being foliage plants.

 But these plants have a few drawbacks.
-They are tuberous plants that only grow foliage from spring to autumn, they require very high humidity, and they have absolutely no cold tolerance.
+They are tuberous plants that only grow foliage from spring to autumn.
+They require very high humidity, and they have absolutely no cold tolerance.
 Nevertheless, as far as unusual indoor plants go, these are sure to raise a few admiring eyebrows.

-Mature tubers can be divided; make sure that each new tuber section has at least one growing site.
+Mature tubers can be divided.
+Make sure that each new tuber section has at least one growing site.

-After the leaves begin to die back in the fall, either keep the tubers in the same pot (keeping it dry) or remove, clean and put into sawdust or sand to store.
-Store tubers above 55ºF to minimize loss of healthy tubers.
+Indoors or out, caladiums are a seasonal plant, with foliage in the summer and a rest period in the autumn or winter.
+Their rest period isn't determined by temperature or light cycle, but by how long the plant has been growing.
+After the leaves begin to die back in the fall, either keep the tubers in the same pot (keeping it dry) or remove, clean, and put it into sawdust or sand to store.
+Store tubers above 55 F to minimize loss of healthy tubers.
 Plant them out again when the next growing season begins.

+There are literally too many cultivars to keep track of—caladium cultivars are green, red, pink, white, even orange.
 In many cases, cultivars are sold without names.
-Almost all cultivars are descended from the C. bicolor, which is native to South America.
+Almost all cultivars are descended from C. bicolor, which is native to South America.
 Some books list these plants as C. hortulanum.

 Caladiums are a seasonal plant even in the tropics, where gardeners plant them in the spring and summer months when they'll thrive in the heat and wet.
-In the home situation, they'll do best with lots of heat, bright but indirect light, and lots of humidity.
+In the home situation, they'll do best with lots of heat, bright but indirect light, and plenty of humidity.
 But even under the best conditions, caladiums will only last a few months before their leaves start to die back and the plant goes dormant again.
 This is OK—they're supposed to do that.
 Use masses of them as striking summer accents and conversation pieces.
 When they die back, save the tubers in a bag and replant next year for another show.